Global policeman: Comparison with state policing

 Within states, law restrains and limits power; between states, the opposite is true.

-The Peelian principles of policing include: the duty to prevent crime, keep the peace and uphold the law, with the consent of the public, and with minimal use of force and restraint; to act impartially; and not to usurp the powers of the judiciary.
+The Peelian principles of policing includes: the duty to prevent crime, keep the peace and uphold the law, with the consent of the public, and with minimal use of force and restraint; to act impartially; and not to usurp the powers of the judiciary.
 The latter standard requires a presumption of innocence.
 Candidates for police recruitment and promotion are appointed on merit, whereas a 'global policeman' is self-appointed faute de mieux.

-Within states, a monopoly on violence is the norm; the police may carry weapons, but few others do so (the US is an exception, prompting Charles Lane to ask if it is 'really a state') Internationally, a 'global policeman' is but one heavily armed state among two hundred others.
+Within states, a monopoly on violence is the norm; the police may carry weapons, but few others do so (the United States is an exception, prompting Charles Lane to ask if it is 'really a state').
+Internationally, a 'global policeman' is but one heavily armed state among two hundred others.

 To confer the role of 'global policeman' on any self-interested, expansionary state implies a conflict of interest.
 States wage war with maximum force; engage in arms sales; form alliances and thus lack impartiality.